redis-stack/redis-stack-docs/docs/ui/insight/tools/search.md

 aliases:
 ---

-Search for keywords and phrases within your documents stored as Redis hashes or JSON with dedicated UI controls to run search queries against a pre-selected index.
+Search for keywords and phrases within your documents stored as Redis hashes or JSON with dedicated UI controls to run search queries against a preselected index.
 If you use the search capability and would like to use a dedicated UI in RedisInsight:

 1. In **Browser**, open **Search by Values of Keys**.